- Using SafetyCulture

 Take note

-The exported file name will be automatically trimmed if the inspection title's over the 250 character limit.
+• The exported file name will be automatically trimmed if the inspection title is over the 250-character limit.

-Users in free seats can only export inspection reports as PDF files.
+Users in guest seats can only export inspection reports as PDF files.

 Export an inspection as a PDF or Word file